salonigupta1/HackNews-App/README.md

 - SQL
 - XML

+## Cons
+- You need to have very good internet connection, otherwise your phone will display blank screen.That is why, I am planning to add pre loader.

 ## 💥 Local Access in Android phones
 - Open the link given below in your android set
 ```sh